top of page

 Frequently Asked Questions About Church Membership

 The Bible teaches that a church is a gathering of baptized believers in Jesus Christ, who have committed themselves to one another before God to carry out the mission that Jesus gave to the church.
 That is why the most important requirement is that, at a specific moment in your life, you have made a faith decision to repent of your sin and trust in Jesus Christ as your personal Savior.
 We often refer to this as “getting saved,” “accepting Jesus as your personal Savior,” or making a “profession of faith.”
-These are all biblical phrases that refer to that specific decision.
+These are all biblical phrases that refer to that specific faith decision.
 If you would like to talk to someone about taking this step of faith, our church members and leaders would love to talk to you about it.

-If you have a clear testimony of having trusted Christ as your Savior, it is also required that you be biblically baptized.
-Many churches and denominations use the word baptism, but do not carry out this ordinance in a way that aligns with the Bible.
-By “biblical baptism,” we mean that you have been baptized by immersion, in the name of the Father, the Son and the Holy Spirit, under the authority of a church of sound doctrine, as a public testimony of your personal decision to become a follower of Jesus Christ.
+If you have already made this faith decision to trust Jesus as your Savior, it is also required that you be biblically baptized.
+By “biblical baptism,” we mean that you have been baptized by immersion, under the authority of a Gospel-believing church, as a public testimony of your personal decision to become a follower of Jesus Christ.
 Baptism in the Bible is always a step that is taken after salvation, not as part of salvation.
+If you would like to be baptized, you can go to the Next Steps section of our homepage for more information.

 If I want to become a member, how can I join?